 Professor Reighn-Garron holds a B.A. in journalism and a M.A. in public relations from Rowan University.
-She teaches Publication Layout and Design and also works as a freelance magazine designer.
+She teaches Publication Layout and Design, Public Speaking and Communication Theory among other communication courses.
+As a freelance graphic designer, she recently designed graphics and charts for a nephrology nursing textbook and was a contributing author for a textbook, Communicating with InDesign.
 Professor Reighn-Garron was formerly the Art Director for the Courier-Post and has experience with photograpy, production, advertising and marketing that complement her graphic design and journalism expertise.

-Professor Tulini has been at Rowan for 12 years.
+Professor Tulini has been at Rowan for 17 years.
 He holds an M.A. degree in mass media and communication from Temple University.
 He is a former editor at the Courier-Post in Cherry Hill.
 He has also worked in the newsroom of the South Jersey Bureau of The Philadelphia Inquirer in Cherry Hill and WCZN-AM in Aston, PA.
-Professor Tulini teaches Enterprise Journalism and News Reporting I, taking students to the new world of online journalism.
+Professor Tulini teaches News Reporting I and Journalistic Writing for Nonmajors, taking students to the new world of online journalism.

 Professor Woodell has been an adjunct professor at Rowan since 1999.
-She is a Glassboro State College graduate and has been a journalist for more than 30 years.
-Currently, she is a sports copy editor at the Philadelphia Daily News and author of “Whistling Past the Graveyard,” a blog about cemeteries and land use.
+She is a Glassboro State College graduate and has been a journalist for 40 years.
+Currently, she is a multiplatform editor for sports and opinion at Philadelphia Media Network, home of the Philadelphia Daily News, Inquirer and Philly.com.
+She writes a blog about cemeteries and land use, “Whistling Past the Graveyard.”
 Professor Woodell teaches copy editing.